Missouri Statute of Limitations for Car Accident Claims

 Can I Still File a Car Accident Claim After Missouri’s 5-Year Statute of Limitations?

 Missouri Statute of Limitations varies for different types of personal injury.
 The Statute of Limitations does not kick in for medical malpractice claims until the person harmed is aware that they were harmed.
 For example, if you had surgery and didn’t find out until later that the surgeon left clips still inside of you, the Statute of Limitations doesn’t kick in until you file an official report.
-For car accident and other personal injury claims, this is hardly ever possible.
-There isn’t anything to ‘discover’ in the case of the source and the nature of harm suffered from the car accident.
-As such, this would make it nearly impossible to prove that your car accident claim is valid after the 5 year Statute of Limitations in Missouri.
+For car accidents and other personal injury claims, this is hardly ever possible.
+There isn’t anything to ‘discover’ in the case of the source and the nature of the harm suffered from the car accident.
+As such, this would make it nearly impossible to prove that your car accident claim is valid after the 5-year Statute of Limitations in Missouri.

 Missouri Limits on Car Accident Damage Awards